wagslane/blog/content/posts/keep-your-data-raw-at-rest.md

 Both options are probably equally easy to code and ship.
 The problems with option 1 will only show up later.
 Let’s look at a few potential issues.

 * **We decide we want five colors.** Reviews with 2 stars will now be orange, while 4-star reviews will be a yellow-green mush.
 Because the color data is stored, we need to write a script to go update all the colors in the database based on the dependency (num_stars).
 Had we taken option 2, it would be as simple as updating and deploying some code.
 * **A bug is deployed.** A new developer misunderstood the purpose of the code that generates and inserts the color field in the database.
 As such, they deployed a small bug that sets the color to always be green regardless of the num_stars field.
 Once the bug is discovered, again, we’ll need to write a, potentially dangerous, script or query to fix bad historical data.
-Has we used option 2, it would be a simple fix in code.
+Had we used option 2, it would be a simple fix in code.

 ## Is it ever a good idea to store something that’s directly dependent on other data?